MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

    Admins can configure MyAnalytics to be "default off," which means that licensed employees must individually opt in to MyAnalytics to gain access to their dashboard and Outlook add-in and to contribute to incremental data.
 Alternatively, MyAnalytics can be configured to be "default on," which means that licensed employees automatically contribute to incremental data and have access to their dashboard and to the Outlook add-in, but can subsequently opt out through the Settings menu.
 To learn more, see [Configure user settings](https://docs.microsoft.com/workplace-analytics/myanalytics/setup/mya-setup-checklist#step-1-configure-user-settings).

 * **Determine which employees in sensitive roles should be excluded from incremental data** Some organizations may have employees in sensitive roles who should never contribute to incremental data.
 To support this, MyAnalytics provides admins with the ability to mark these people as “excluded.”
 Excluded users cannot opt in to contribute to incremental data.
-However, the MyAnalytics experience will still be available to such users provided that they are licensed.
+However, the MyAnalytics experience will still be available to these users provided that they are licensed.

  Note that if default settings are used, the following applies:

-1. All employees in your organization contribute to [incremental data](../Overview/privacy-guide.md#incremental-data) whether or not they have been issued MyAnalytics licenses.
+1. All employees in your organization contribute to [incremental data](../Overview/privacy-guide.md#incremental-data) whether or not they have been issued licenses with the MyAnalytics service.
 2. MyAnalytics is automatically enabled for employees after a license is assigned to them.
 If, instead, you want licensed employees to have the choice to opt in, you must change the default settings.

 ### How employees can opt-in and opt-out